qir-alliance/qat/README.md

 For full instructions on dependencies and how to build, follow [these instructions](./docs/src/UserGuide/BuildingLibrary.md).
-In summary, the executable is built using `baslisk`:
+In summary, the executable is built using `bazelisk`:

 ```sh
 bazelisk run //qir/qat:qat --config generic_clang --config release